andy-stewart-design/andy-web/content/articles/my-first-blog-post.md

 ---
 title: My first Blog Post
-description: Learning how to use @nuxt/content to create a blog
+description: Learning how to use @nuxt/content to create a blog.
 ---

-# My first blog post
+## My first blog post

 Welcome to my first blog post using content module